San Rafael, Iloilo

-San Rafael have Nine (9) barangays, namely Aripdip, Bagacay, Calaigang, Ilongbukid, Poblacion, Poscolon, San Andres, San Dionisio, and San Florentino, make up the municipality of San Rafael.
-San Dionisio, one of the nine barangays, has the most land area (1,772.5532 hectares), while Aripdip has the least (486.4018 hectares).
-Poblacion, San Florentino, and San Andres are the next three largest barangays, with 1,476.3524 hectares, 993.5601 hectares, and 974.0931 hectares, respectively.

 History

 In 1969, all or part of 16 barrios (barangays) of Barotac Viejo were separated from that town and consolidated into the new municipality.
 However, in 1971 Republic Act No. 6267 decreed that 5 barrios be restored to Barotac Viejo, with the barrio of Omio becoming part of Lemery.

 Fire

 In February 2012, a fire damaged 18 stalls in the public market.
 As San Rafael has no fire station, fire trucks had to be called in from nearby towns.

 Typhoon Haiyan

 Typhoon Haiyan passed over Panay Island on November 8, 2013, affecting San Rafael along with several other coastal cities.
 The provincial board declared the state of Iloilo to be in a state of emergency, after acting governor Raul C. Tupas toured the fifth district.
 Local convenience stores were heavily damaged during the storm, although at least one reopened soon after.
 Several houses were damaged during the typhoon.
 They were destroyed by strong wind and falling trees.
 After a few days, relief soon arrived.
 Several new houses were built by a religious organization.